Prakash4844/Get-Pair-Extraordinaire/README.md

 if you have git set up on your system, you can run this command in your terminal to get your primary email:

+NOTE: We do not store your email anywhere. it is only used to give co-authorship.

 ```bash
 git config --global user.email
 ```